simi11111/ScaleViM-PDD/README.md

-The open source code is the original unorganized code, and the more standardized code is being organized at an accelerated pace.
+More standardized code is being cleaned up quickly.
 Our work is based on EfficientViM.
 Thanks for this excellent work, https://github.com/mlvlab/EfficientViM